Organizing your #ProtestPP event

 - Call 911 if police are not present and counter-protesters attempt to disrupt your rally.
 They are breaking the law and you need to get the police out to protect your right to free expression and assembly.

 - Attorneys from the Thomas More Society (TMS) pro-life law center in Chicago will be available during the rally hours should you encounter problems with the police.
 If you face a dispute with police that you are not able to resolve on your own please call TMS right away.
 You can reach attorney Tom Olp at 630-220-7329, or attorney Joan Mannix at 312-685-4552.
-Program those numbers into your phone before the protest so you have them at the ready if you need them.
+Program those numbers into your phone before the event so you have them at the ready if you need them.

 - Document the presence of counter-protestors with photos and video.
 As mentioned above, their vulgar and angry protests can be a great way of showing others what the abortion movement is all about.
 Be sure to capture the contrast between your event and theirs.